luyan0422/Task-tracker/README.md

 4. List Tasks: Users can list all tasks (default) or filter them by status.
 The statuses available for filtering are "done", "todo", and "on-going".
 5. Mark Task as On Goning: Tasks can be marked as "on-going" by providing their ID.
 6. Mark Task as Done: Tasks can be marked as "done" by specifying their ID.
 After mark as done, you can choose to leave the task on the list or delete it.

+# How to use

+1. open terminal

+2. copy following code `$pip3 install cli-tasker`

+3. After install successly, you can manege your task!